 Pandemics, so the experts say, happen once in a century.
 Since we’ve all just survived one, we probably could breathe a collective sigh of relief for now as the next global health scourge isn’t due until at least 2100.
 But not so fast!

-Even as we post and scroll on social media, and send out direct messages to friends and family in our feeble attempts to derive some semblance of connection, there’s a growing epidemic out there that goes by the name of loneliness.
+Even as we post and scroll on social media, and send out direct messages to friends and family in our feeble attempts to establish and derive some semblance of connection, there’s a growing epidemic out there that goes by the name of loneliness.
 And it’s proving to be far deadlier and more entrenched than the first, second and even third waves of COVID-19 combined, killing us one by one without us even knowing it while wreaking havoc on the very fabric of society itself.

 Even Filipinos, an innately happy and gregarious people, who are prone to smile and laugh easily at the slightest “provocation” aren’t immune.
 Once you allow loneliness to take over, there’s no telling what it would do to you and when it would develop into a full-blown case of depression that could further lead to detachment, mayhem, murder and even suicide.